lnxchk/chefdk-fundamentals/scene_04.md

 -

 Well now that we have our cookbook with its README and version number its time to add it to source control.
-We are going to use git in this workshop but you are welcome to use tools that are most effective for your team.
+We are going to use git in this workshop but you are welcome to use version control tools that are the most effective for your team.

 -